svijaykoushik/blog/_drafts/three-awesome-ways-to-generate-random-number.markdown

 >
 > *<https://www.geeksforgeeks.org/pseudo-random-number-generator-prng/>*

 Though I couldn't research all the 28 algorithms in a short time, I looked up 3 good ones.
 I first thought they used complex mathematical derivatives involving 100s of lines of code.
 Nope!
 I was wrong.
-With 2 to 5 lines of code involving basic arithmetic operations they’re unbelievably simple.
-This makes them easier for beginners to understand.
+With 2 to 5 lines of code involving basic arithmetic operations, they’re unbelievably simple.
+This makes it easier for beginners to understand.

 All 3 algorithms and PRNGs, in general, followed these common steps